h4ndzdatm0ld/spauto_devnet/_sources/index.rst.txt

 ..
-Devnet SPAUTO documentation master file, created by You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+Devnet spauto documentation master file, created by You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to DevNet SPATUO - documentation!
+Welcome to DevNet SP Automation - documentation!
 ==========================================

 Overview